 And finally, 5) Are supplements as safe and as easily absorbed as getting this nutrition naturally?

-I will touch on #4 a bit later in the blog, but know that the short answer is yes to giving a healthy dog the required amount of glucosamine, chondroitin and omega 3’s in their diet.
+I will touch on #4 a bit later in the blog.
+But, know that the short answer is yes to giving a healthy dog the required amount of glucosamine, chondroitin and omega 3’s in their diet.
 But first let’s talk about an aging dog who has been diagnosed with Arthritis.

 Think about a 10 or 12 year old dog and how they get around.
 The issue here is that they can’t tell you they are in pain.
 They may run and play like they were 2 years old and may never show you that they are uncomfortable.
 Teaching them to talk is out of the question so I want you to think about it this way.

-So think of your elderly poochie as a senior citizen who is likely experiencing some sort of pain in their joints.
+So think of your elderly poochie as a senior citizen who is experiencing some sort of pain in their joints.
 Arthritis can affect the hips, lower back, knees, wrists or elbows and statistically affects one in 5 dogs.
 Large breed dogs tend to be more prone to Arthritis, this is no different for the Labrador.
 Providing them with a treatment dose of glucosamine, chondroitin and omega 3 is highly effective in relieving pain and aiding joint repair.
 More on the dosage and treatment later.

 So what about younger Labs?
 Should I be supplementing their diet with these three things?
 Well here is what the research has pointed to.
 As a dog ages its ability to produce the proteins that repair and strengthen joints diminishes significantly.
 This greatly increases the risk for dysplasia, arthritis and patellar luxation (a joint popping out of place).

 So we have two separate situations regarding joint health.
 A dog who is arthritic and a younger healthy dog.
 What supplements are healthy for them and how much should you give?
 Well if your dog requires medical care for its joints, it is important to get advice from your veterinarian to help you make your decision, however I will briefly discuss the different forms of these nutraceuticals and how absorption, quality, price, and toxins all come into play.
+This is all specific to glucosamine and chondroitin for Labrador joint health.

 Let’s first look at absorption of a supplement.
 There are conflicting reports on how much of a supplement in the form of a pill is actually absorbed.
-Some reports suggest that the body has a difficult time recognizing the supplement and many times, much or most of it is discarded in the urine.
+Some reports suggest that the body has a difficult time recognizing the supplement.
+Many times, much or most of it is discarded in the urine.
 I have not been able to pin down an exact number of the absorption rate of glucosamine, chondroitin or omega 3 from salmon skin but on a personal note, I am of the school that food should be as naturally consumed as possible—unless you are a doggie astronaut, then you will have to settle for a tube of food or a pill.

 A second issue to consider when buying a processed supplement in the form of a pill is that because it is herbal, it has not been tested by the Food and Drug Administration (FDA), it might not have any of the claimed ingredient in it!
 In fact, consumer lab.
 Com found one joint supplement to have only 0.5% of the advertised amount of chondroitin, another no chondroitin, and a third contained arsenic.
 Yes, arsenic.

 Because herbal supplements are not tested, unless you test them yourself, you really don’t know what is in them.
-Here is the standard FDA statement on a herbal supplement bottle:
+Here is the standard FDA statement on a herbal supplement bottle.

 FDA Disclaimer.
 The statements made regarding these products have not been evaluated by the Food and Drug Administration.
 The efficacy of these products has not been confirmed by FDA-approved research.
 These products are not intended to diagnose, treat, cure or prevent any disease.